Vikranth: Career

+In 2022, he playing the role of Satan, a cold-blooded criminal in the film Naan Mirugamaai Maara.
+He co-starring with Vishnu Vishal in the sport action film Lal Salaam (2024).
+He then played in lead role in the drama film Deepavali Bonus (2024).

 Personal life

 His mom Sheela acted in Pandian Stores.
 His brother Sanjeev directed him in Thakka Thakka (2015).
 Earlier, Sanjeev had also worked as an actor, working on an incomplete film titled Beauty opposite Abhinayashree.
 He is the cousin of popular Tamil actor Vijay and nephew of Shoba and S. A. Chandrasekhar.
 He married actress Manasa Hemachandran, who is the daughter of late cinematographer Hemachandran and actress Kanakadurga, on 21 October 2009 in Chennai.
 His son was born on 23 July 2010.
 His second son was born in March 2016.